KfirHev/API-REST-Testing/README.md

 Future updates will aim to extend the functionality and robustness of this framework, with potential additions including:

-- Demonstration of API testing and backend database integration
-- Enhanced reporting capabilities, such as Allure integration for richer test insights
 - Detailed README updates, including Docker command instructions ,setting up Jenkins job/pipeline and example screenshots for a clearer demo experience
+- Adding negatvie test (failures 5XX 4XX)
+- Adding mock container for simulation of edge cases (network traffic delay) using WireMock container / service (TBD)
+- Adding locust stress files
+- Add the recovery instructions for DB corruption
+- Add Locust reports example

 ## Contributing